 - And with that he left the room, leaving Craig feeling as guilty as hell for something he doesn't remember doing.

 be hell on

-- informal Be very unpleasant or harmful to: summer can be hell on a man’s skinMore example sentences
+- informal Be very unpleasant or harmful to: the fungus is hell on grasshoppersMore example sentences

 - We're in one of those no-fun-news cycles, which is hell on a guy who likes a happy cocktail with his evening reading.